Carnosine: benefits, dosage, contraindications

 Cognitive function

-Carnosine has several potential beneficial roles for the brain.
-It can act as a neurotransmitter, boost the immune system, modulate nitric oxide metabolism, chelate heavy metals, improve cellular metabolism, and act as an anti-glycation and anti-aging agent.
-It could also modulate the glutamatergic system by regulating the glutamate transporter and reducing glutamate concentrations in the central nervous system.
+Carnosine has several potentially beneficial roles for the brain.
+It can act as a neurotransmitter, strengthen the immune system, modulate nitric oxide metabolism, chelate heavy metals, improve cellular metabolism, and act as an anti-glycation and anti-aging agent.
+It could also modulate the glutamatergic system by regulating the glutamate transporter and by reducing glutamate concentrations in the central nervous system.
 Carnosine may play a role in protection against cognitive decline.
-Preclinical studies have shown reduced oxidative stress and microglial activation in the brain.
-It is important to remember that chronic microglial activation can harm neurons by releasing potentially cytotoxic molecules like pro-inflammatory cytokines.
+Preclinical studies have shown reductions in oxidative stress and microglial activation in the brain.
+It should be noted that chronic microglial activation can cause damage to neurons by releasing potentially cytotoxic molecules such as pro-inflammatory cytokines.
 This chronic inflammatory response can contribute to neurodegenerative diseases and other brain disorders.

 Usages associés